AzuxirenLeadGuy/Aionian-Project/README.md

 - Creating a helpful wiki and/or Github page
 - Any bug-fixes
 - Typos and grammatical mistakes
+- Raising an Issue for any existing bug, or a feature/idea

 Help/feedback on any aspect of the project is always welcome.